John A. Walsh tells stories. Some stories are told with words; others with pictures.

 His work often focuses on Graphic Narratives that explore the intersection of Racism, Religious Bigotry and Immigration.
 Engaging readers and viewers in the examination of these haunting aspects of our culture and history is one of his goals.

-John is the co-author and illustrator of the graphic novel The Bad Times (with Christine Kinealy), a story of love and friendship set during the Irish Famine.
-The President of Ireland has described The Bad Times as a book that will “bring us deep into the heart of a tragedy that has left an indelible imprint on Irish society and the Irish people.”
+Work from his graphic novel Go Home Paddy will be showcased at Ireland’s Great Hunger Museum in the Fall of 2019.
+His last graphic novel, The Bad Times, (with Christine Kinealy), was published by Quinnipiac University Press.
+The President of Ireland has described the young reader graphic novel as a book that will “bring us deep into the heart of a tragedy that has left an indelible imprint on Irish society and the Irish people.”

 John lives in Boston with his wife and daughter.